With proper upkeep and weather conditions, your standard rubber commercial roof will last 40 to 50 years.

 Final Thoughts on How Long Rubber Roofs Last

-Rubber roofing is becoming more common due to greater durability and lower installation costs.
-If you own a commercial building, you may want to consider installing a rubber roof to prolong the roof’s life for a long time to come.
-A rubber roof can last 50 years with proper installation and a favorable climate.
+Rubber roofing is becoming more common due to its greater durability and lower installation costs.
+If you own a commercial building, you may want to consider installing a rubber roof to prolong its lifespan.